Thomas Nöla

 Thomas Nöla (born December 31, 1979) is an Irish and American artist from Boston, Massachusetts, responsible for several low-budget films and experimental pop albums.
+He lives in rural Vermont.

 His musical acts have toured the US and Europe and released recordings on the Portland-based Soleilmoon/Caciocavallo label, Punch Records in Italy and on his own Disques de Lapin.